-Issues Objectives and performance targets of the plan with respect to the land s.36 (b) Local Government Act 1993 Means by which Council proposes to achieve the plan's objectives and performance targets s.36 (c) Local Government Act 1993 Manner in which Council proposes to assess its performance with respect to the plan's objectives and performance targets s.36 (d) Local Government Act 1993 Ensure buildings positively contribute to community land amenity, facilitate a range of uses and have regard for environmental sustainable design, resource use and maintenance.
+Issues Objectives and performance targets of the plan with respect to the land s.36 (b) Local Government Act 1993 Means by which Council proposes to achieve the plan's objectives and performance targets s.36 (c) Local Government Act 1993 Manner in which Council proposes to assess its performance with respect to the plan's objectives and performance targets s.36 (d) Local Government Act 1993 2.
+Ensure buildings positively contribute to community land amenity, facilitate a range of uses and have regard for environmental sustainable design, resource use and maintenance.
 Provide community facilities which are multipurpose and flexible to a range of appropriate uses.
 Ensure community facilities are universally accessible.
 Community facilities meet sustainable building requirements and/or are progressively upgraded to incorporate best practice energy and water efficiencies.
-4. Monitor comments and complaints Environmentally Sustainable Principles Manage community land to ensure best environmental management practises and principles having regard to environmental sustainable design, resource use and maintenance.
+3. Facility inspections and audits.4.
+Monitor comments and complaints Environmentally Sustainable Principles Manage community land to ensure best environmental management practises and principles having regard to environmental sustainable design, resource use and maintenance.
 Promote and monitor energy efficiency Minimise use of water Implement waste reduction programs Utilise natural heating and cooling Measure and monitor via plans and strategies such as Energy and Water plans.
 Monitor usage and trends via quarterly and annual consumption and billing.
-Monitor and minimise water and energy use in sportsgrounds and ancillary facilities.
-Historical and Heritage Significance Appreciation and interpretation of the heritage significance of the site and structures eg memorials in terms of both natural and cultural components.
-Undertake, when required, heritage and cultural assessment studies to identify cultural and heritage values for retention and interpretation.
-Incorporate historical information on property signage to enhance understanding and appreciation of the site and the history it represents.
-Promote sense of place and local identity Retention and interpretation of heritage and cultural values provides increased appreciation of the property and its history as measured by user surveys.
+Monitor and minimise water and energy use in parks, sportsgrounds and ancillary facilities.
+Historical and Heritage Significance Appreciation and interpretation of the historical and/or heritage significance of the site and structures eg memorials in terms of both natural and cultural components.
+Undertake, when required, historical research or heritage and cultural assessment studies to identify cultural and heritage values for retention and interpretation.
+Incorporate historical information on property signage to enhance understanding and appreciation of the site and the history it represents, where relevant.
+Promote sense of place and local identity Retention and interpretation of heritage and cultural values provides increased appreciation of the property and its history through community consultation.
 Landscape Character Maintain and improve landscape character and visual quality of public open spaces Manage replacement planting strategies to ensure improvement to the current character.
 Community consultation including surveys regarding community views